- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (16 Aug, 17 Aug, 18 Aug).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (16 Aug, 17 Aug, 18 Aug).

 IIA.
-Geophysical Activity Summary 14/2100Z to 15/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 311 km/s at 15/0157Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 631 pfu.
+Geophysical Activity Summary 14/2100Z to 15/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 504 km/s at 15/2008Z.
+Total IMF reached 8 nT at 15/0634Z.
+The maximum southward component of Bz reached -8 nT at 15/0634Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 179 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (16 Aug, 17 Aug, 18 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (16 Aug, 17 Aug) and quiet levels on day three (18 Aug).

 III.
 Event probabilities 16 Aug-18 Aug